 While the NFIP is the largest flood insurance program in the nation, it isn’t necessarily the cheapest or the best.
 The NFIP caps dwelling coverage at $250,000 and personal belongings at $100,000, which may not be enough for your particular situation, and the average policyholder pays $700 per year.
 That average, however, includes homeowners with very little flood risk.

 The NFIP also has a 30-day waiting period before your coverage takes effect.
-If your home floods during that 30 days, your NFIP policy doesn’t cover the damage.
+If your home floods during those 30 days, your NFIP policy doesn’t cover the damage.

 By contrast, private insurers can usually offer higher limits than what you’d get with the NFIP and give you more options, including: